kburchfiel/pfn/docs/_sources/Introduction/introduction.md

 ### The book version of PFN

 Although I knew that most people would likely access Python for Nonprofits online, it was also important to me that I make it available in print form.
 Although online resources offer incredible convenience and accessibility, to truly learn a subject, I find that it helps to read through a book from cover to cover.
 Therefore, I made use of the fantastic Jupyter Book (https://jupyterbook.org/en/stable/intro.html) tool to convert the .ipynb and .md files that comprise Python for Nonprofits into a single PDF.
 Jupyter Book took care of much of the formatting for me, allowing me to focus more on the actual content.
 (I plan to make this PDF available to order in printed form in the near future--though you are of course welcome to print it out yourself in the meantime.)

+If you're interested in using Jupyter Book for your own articles and books, check out the documentation at https://jupyterbook.org/ .
+Note that the `_config.yml`, `_toc.yml`, `create_html_book.sh`, and `create_pdflatex_book.sh` files in PFN's root folder are part of my workflow for turning PFN into a Jupyter Book project.
+(These files were also based on Jupyter Book's documentation.)

 ### My reasons for eschewing Generative AI